Iris was born in Schwäbisch Gmünd.

 She has also two teaching positions at the University of Cologne.

-In January 2020 two volumes of her school of improvisation for organ The Colours of Fire will be published in German and English by Bärenreiter-Verlag.
+In autumn 2020 two volumes of her school of improvisation for organ The Colours of Fire will be published in German and English by Bärenreiter-Verlag.

 Organsummer concert with Iris Rieg